 Scallop Handling and Storage

 As mentioned earlier, fresh scallop should be your first option as they don't require any fancy preparation or storage.
 However, if you don't leave near the coast, you may have to do with frozen or dry-packed scallops, both of which require exceptional storage to maintain their flavors.
+That's why using the right storage method and material is key.

 For frozen scallops, overnight thawing (in the fridge) is enough to keep them fresh and juicy.
 Note that you shouldn't use a microwave at any point, unless you have a thing for dry, crusty scallops.
 (Hint: They're not fun).
 If you've bought frosted scallops, you will need to defrost them before cooking, which is quite easy.
 Just wrap and seal them up in a plastic zipper bag and let some cold tap water run over them.Dry packed scallops can survive a bit longer in the fridge as long as you wrap them tightly in a moisture-proof material, such as a plastic wrap or kitchen foil before storage.
 Otherwise, you can place them in the freezer, as long as you cook them within 2 days.